ccpintoiu/data-journey/ETL/Dataflow/README.md

 ```

 </details>

+Before finishing this section make sure to update the project_id and region in `.ETL/Dataflow/config.py`.

 ## Challenge 1.3

 To create a flex-template we first need to build the pipeline code as container in the Container Registry.